dradux/example-mean/README.md

 This is an example ToDo app build on the MEAN stack and fully dockerized.

+## Notice
+The `develop` branch has a freelunch.yml file created for you!

 ## Quick Start
 - install dependencies
   * docker